-Unmanned Aerial Systems (UAS) or Drones
+Unmanned Aircraft Systems (UAS) or Drones

-Unmanned aerial systems (UASs) or drones, as they are often called, come in a variety of shapes and sizes, and are used for various purposes.
+Unmanned Aircraft systems (UASs) or drones, as they are often called, come in a variety of shapes and sizes, and are used for various purposes.
 Regardless of the size, shape or purpose, they need to be flown safely and in compliance with all Federal Aviation Administration (FAA) rules and the University of Florida (UF) Policy.

 Only UAS flown outdoors are subject to FAA rules.
 However, the UF Policy addresses additional privacy requirements for flying UASs indoors.